mautic/developer-documentation-new/docs/rest_api/categories.rst

 Categories
 ##########

-Use this endpoint to obtain details on Mautic'sCategories or to manipulate Category memberships.
+Use this endpoint to obtain details on Mautic's Categories, or to manipulate Category memberships.

 **Using Mautic's API Library**